teamrevlo/RevloAPI/examples/songrequests/README.md

 # SongRequests

 A sample project using Revlo's API to trigger Nightbot's !songs command.
+This can allow you to restrict the !songs command to moderators in your channel, but allow regular viewers to redeem it for points through a revlo reward.

 ## Install Instructions